theomatrix/hackathon_oodo/mock_hackathon/readme.md

 🚀 *Skill Swap* is a simple frontend-only prototype web application built for a hackathon to connect people and help them exchange skills in a peer-to-peer community.

+It’s made with
+- React js
+- React Router
+- CSS
-It’s made with *plain React, **React Router, and **basic CSS* — no backend or database yet — just a working prototype to show the idea.
+- **No backend or database yet — just a working prototype to show the idea.**

 ---